fullstacker-tidbits/fullstacker-tidbits.github.io/_posts/2017-10-01-multi-locale-in-vue-webpack-project.md

 ### [Building Meta](https://github.com/fullstacker-tidbits/vue-webpack-multi-locale-demo/commit/7e0b564c439bd357cba6ead8c417a3d366a3d3b2)

-The core features are roughly complete with all the steps, but there is one thing important that all PM would require - customized meta header for SEO.
+The core features are roughly complete with all the steps so far, but there is one thing important that all PM would require - customized meta header for SEO.
-It's just not acceptable to have Chinese audiences reading English search result and vice versa.
+It's just not acceptable to have English audiences reading Chinese meta in search result and vice versa.

 So now suppose `title` tag and `og:title` meta tag should take value from `title` of `{locale}.js`.
 How do we cope with it?
 An easy _libraried_ solution is to use some `*-meta` package and it does work good for Google and Bing.
-The only trouble is that those are the two search engines execute synchronous JS code, but for the case of sharing to Facebook, the `index.html` page would be parsed as it is, resulting in an empyt page no room for customizing the behavior later on.
+The only trouble is that those are pretty much the only two search engines execute synchronous JS code, and for the case of sharing to Facebook, the `index.html` page would be parsed as it is, resulting in an empyt page no room for customizing the behavior later on.